Schatten-von Neumann classes of integral operators: Introduction

 The role of the smoothness of the kernel in the investigation of Schatten-von Neumann properties can be illustrated with the following example.
 In his classical book \cite[Prop 3.5, page 174]{sugiura:book} Mitsuo Sugiura gives a trace class criterion for integral operators on $L^2(\T)$ with $C^2$-kernels.
 More precisely, the theorem asserts that every kernel in $C^2(\TT)$ begets a trace class operator on $L^2(\T)$: if $K(\theta,\phi)$ is a $C^2$-function on $\TT$, then the integral operator $L$ on $L^2(\T)$ defined by

 is trace class and has the trace

 The proof of this result relies on the connection between the absolute convergence of Fourier coefficients of the kernel and the trace class property (traceability) of the corresponding operator.
-This result has been extended by the authors under sharp smoothness assumptions to the setting of compact manifolds in \cite{dr:suffkernel} where a discrete Fourier Analysis has been associated to a given elliptic operator.
+This result has been extended by the authors under sharp smoothness assumptions to the setting of compact manifolds in \cite{dr:suffkernel}.
 The authors have weakened the known assumptions on the kernel for the operator to be trace class and for the trace formula \eqref{EQ:Sugiura-trace} to hold.
 The present paper significantly extends the main results contained in \cite{dr:suffkernel} in different ways.